EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 Extra options for the azure-blob-storage cloud provider:
   --azure-credential {azure-cli,managed-identity}, --credential {azure-cli,managed-identity}
-                        Optionally specify the type of credential to use when authenticating with Azure Blob Storage.
-If omitted then the credential will be obtained from the environment.
-If no credentials can be found in the environment then the default Azure authentication flow will be used --encryption-scope ENCRYPTION_SCOPE
+                        Optionally specify the type of credential to use when authenticating with Azure.
+If omitted then Azure Blob Storage credentials will be obtained from the environment and the default Azure authentication flow will be used for authenticating with all other Azure services.
+If no credentials can be found in the environment then the default Azure authentication flow will also be used for Azure Blob Storage.
+  --encryption-scope ENCRYPTION_SCOPE
                         The name of an encryption scope defined in the Azure Blob Storage service which is to be used to encrypt